palmorezm/misc/README.md

 # Miscellaneous

-A place for leftover and those without a designated folder
+A place for all those leftovers